Chapter 2: Language, Power, and Privilege

 2.1 Language and identity

-As much as performative speech acts are powerful in the sense that they change the world, they also require the right context to do this.
-When a group of kids on recess put on a ‘wedding’ and two of them ‘get married’, it doesn’t matter how many times or how loud another kid says “I now pronounce you married”, the world hasn’t changed in the same way that the same words changed your friends’ lives.
-If you simply shout “I DECLARE BANKRUPTCY”, that’s not enough to actually change your financial situation!
-The ability for certain words and phrases to perform real-world actions depends on a combination of the authority and sincerity of the utterer and the uptake of the audience and general population.
-In other words, does the audience recognize the authority and sincerity behind the words and, therefore, accept their power to perform the intended action?
-The child officiant at a fake wedding doesn’t have the authority to pronounce anyone married and filing for bankruptcy requires more than one’s simple declaration!
-For words to do things, society must agree that certain words can do certain things in certain contexts; they have the power they do because we recognize that they have this power.
-That said, not 100% of people will agree on which words have power in which contexts, and disagreements over these questions can be contentious.
+The power of certain words and phrases to perform real-world actions depends on a combination of the authority and sincerity of the utterer and the uptake of the audience and general population.
+In other words, does the audience recognize the authority and sincerity behind the words and, therefore, do they accept their power to perform the intended action?
+For words to do things, society has to agree that certain words can do certain things in certain contexts.
+They have the power they do because we recognize that they have this power.
+And if there’s not widespread agreement that certain words have certain powers, that can lead to some pretty serious conflict in a society.

-If language can be used to perform actions, then language has power to do both good and harm.
+If language can be used to perform actions in the world, then language has power to enact good and to enact harm.

 References